RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 In order to use .NET Core you need to ensure a matching .NET Core runtime is installed to support the minimum version of any components you are calling. .NET Core goes back to requiring installable runtimes, rather than having a single system provided runtime as .NET Framework does.
 This means you have to ensure the right version of the runtime is installed.
 Although .NET Core also supports fully self contained installs, that's not really applicable to components or FoxPro applications, so we're always dependent on an installed runtime.
 Major Runtime Versions rev every year, the current version in late 2024 is v8 with v9 getting released in November.

-The good news is that most components today still use multi-targeting and support both .NET Framework (or .NET Standard which is .NET Framework compatible) and .NET Core targeting and you can geneally find .NET Framework components that work more easily in FoxPro.
+The good news is that most components today still use multi-targeting and support both .NET Framework (or .NET Standard which is .NET Framework compatible) and .NET Core targeting and you can generally find .NET Framework components that work more easily in FoxPro.

 > #### @icon-lightbulb Stick to .NET Framework
 > Bottom Line: If at all possible aim for using .NET Framework if you're calling .NET code from FoxPro.
 Only rely on .NET Core components if there is no alternative in .NET Framework available.

 ## What is wwDotnetBridge?
-wwDotnetBridge is an **open source, MIT licensed and therefore free as in free beer** FoxPro library, that allows you to load and call most .NET components from FoxPro.
+wwDotnetBridge is an **open source, MIT licensed** FoxPro library, that allows you to load and call most .NET components from FoxPro.
 It provides registrationless activation of .NET Components and helpers that facilitate accessing features that native COM Interop does not support.

 The key features are: